A psychiatrist has a shocking encounter with one of his patients.

 "Give me a second."
 The voice reassured.
 "I'll be right out."

 The woman, in her mid-forties, stood next to the magazine rack.
-She hugged her own shoulders trying to quell her shivering, of which the weather was responsible in part, but most of her tremor was due to her fear of the unknown.
+She hugged her own shoulders, trying to dampen the shivering.
+Although the weather bore some responsibility, most of her tremor was due to her fear of the unknown.
 She wore a timid smile and a beige, mid-calf, trenchcoat buttoned all the way up and belted at the waist in a loose knot.

 Her anxiety increased as a man emerged from a door halfway down the hall.
 He approached, putting his arms through the sleeves of his white coat and adjusting his tie.
 As he neared where she stood, he extended his hand.
 The metal buckles on her coat collided when she moved forward to greet the doctor.
 His hands were large and warm to touch and it seemed as if it ushered a thaw within her.